phinocio/loadorderlibrary-api-docs/home.md

 >	API docs are a work in progress.
 If you notice something confusing or wrong, please don't hesitate to contact me!
 {.is-info}

 >	API is currently connected to the test database for testing.
-Lists being created <b>will</b> be deleted/lost and will <b>not</b> show up on the main site.
+Lists being created **will** be deleted/lost and will **not** show up on the main site.
 {.is-warning}